In fair weather or foul shouldn’t Christians be steadfast?

 Jesus was a true-blue friend.

 And yet there are people I know who say they are Christians and love God and all the rest of it but ultimately turn out to be fair-weather friends.
-I’ve found this to be the case with some relatives and a couple of so-called friends.
+I’ve found this to be the case with a couple of so-called friends.

 After the death of my wife — who by the way was the last true-blue friend I had in the world — and following earlier deaths of two brothers and my son, these people offered to help me in my grief.